 The Samuel H. Kress Collection

-From the mid–1920s to the end of the 1950s, Samuel Henry Kress (1863–1955) and the Samuel H. Kress Foundation amassed one of the most astonishing collections of European Old Master paintings, sculpture, and decorative arts ever assembled through the efforts of a private individual.
-Even more remarkable was the manner in which Kress would share his collection with the American people.
-Starting in the early 1930s, Kress began to divide his private collection among 90 institutions in 33 states.
-The largest single donation went to the National Gallery of Art, the Kress regional collections would bring Italian paintings to many communities throughout the country, often for the first time.
-Another 200 paintings were divided into Kress study collections for 23 colleges and universities.
-Major gifts of special collections were also donated to the Metropolitan Museum of Art, the Pierpont Morgan Library, and the Philadelphia Museum of Art.
+From the mid 1920s to the end of the 50s, Samuel Henry Kress (1863–1955) and the Samuel H. Kress Foundation amassed an expansive and exceptional collection of European art.
+Even more remarkable was the manner in which Kress would share his collection, approximately 3000 works, with the American people.
+Starting in the early 30s, Kress began to divide his holdings among 90 institutions across the country.
+While the largest single donation went to the National Gallery of Art, the Kress regional collections would bring Italian paintings to many communities, often for the first time.
+Works were also assigned to Kress study collections for 23 colleges and universities.
+Special collections were donated to the Metropolitan Museum of Art, the Pierpont Morgan Library, and the Philadelphia Museum of Art.
 Initiated by Kress, this extraordinary act of philanthropy was completed by the Kress Foundation between 1947 and 1961, under the guidance of his brother, Rush Kress.